Planning and building

 - keep an up-to-date record of the location and condition of asbestos-containing materials

 - Assess the risk and prepare a plan to manage that risk.

-The guestrooms and all common parts (e.g. corridors/dining room) of your property will be considered to be non-domestic and therefore subject to the regulations.
-Any private areas used only by the owner of the accommodation will be considered to be domestic and therefore not subject to the regulations.
-This applies to both serviced and self-catering accommodation.
+All parts of your property that are non-domestic will be subject to the regulations.
+Any private areas used only by the owner will be considered to be domestic and therefore not subject to the regulations.

 Your local authority